 1865 - 1875

-Sarah continues to live in San Francisco and at some point reverts back to her maiden name, as she feels that being label as a widow is cumbersome (however, she still uses her married name when necessary).
+Sarah continues to live in San Francisco and at some point reverts back to her maiden name by adding it to her surname, as she feels that being label as a widow is cumbersome (however, she still uses her married name when necessary).
 She also starts writing articles for eastern magazines and newspapers about life in San Francisco as a way to earn extra income.

 Popular and socially active, she has rejected a number of proposals and doesn't see the point in marrying as she is self-sufficient.

 After finding out about a prominent San Francisco family's secret, she is given the choice to leave San Francisco or be financially and socially ruined.
 It is also implied that her family would be affected or in danger if she chooses to remain.

 As Sarah watched the desk clerk deal with Elinor's requests, she got the impression that the man was a little bit intimidated.
 She didn't quite understand why Elinor would make the feel this way but she did remember what Elinor had told her about her family.
 Maybe that had something to do with it.

 She heard Elinor say the man's name during their conversation, so when it was her to sign the ledger, she smiled at him, hoping that he would feel more at ease.
 After signing, the ledger, she wanted to get some help with her luggage, "Mr. Simpson, my luggage is outside on the landing where the stagecoach driver left, could you please get someone to take it up to my room."